What are the Best Texas Medical Schools?

 8. What Are the Best Public Medical Schools in Texas?

-According to U.S. News, the best public medical schools in Texas are UT Southwestern Medical Center, UT Health Science Center—San Antonio, and McGovern Medical School.
+According to U.S. News, the best public medical schools in Texas are Baylor College of Medicine, The University of Texas Southwestern Medical Center, and the University of Texas Health Science Center--San Antonio.

 Getting Into the Best Medical Schools in Texas